SlenderWall Lightweight Wall Panel System

 Can the panels be used on a parking garage?

-What finishes can I use?
+What finishes can I specify?

-All architectural precast industry finishes are available, including Second Nature™ Architectural Precast Concrete Brick (APCB)
+All architectural precast industry finishes are available, including Second Nature™ Architectural Precast Concrete Brick (APCB).

 Can SLENDERWALL® be made in different colors?